-We have been told various myths about Vitamin C, causing us to not take enough of it to get the benefits we are looking for, therefore we think that vitamin C is simply a “vitamin” and cannot be used as a viable medicine.
+We have been told various myths about Vitamin C, including that it is dangerous to give to patients in critical condition or near death, or that is it ineffective or not absorbed, causing us to not take enough of it to get the benefits we are looking for, therefore it is common to think that it cannot be used as a viable medicine.
 As Dr. Klenner said “Don’t expect control of a virus with 100 to 400 mg of C.” Suzanne Humphries shows us through her clinical experience and through peer-reviewed studies that when we take the plunge and administer vitamin C in large enough doses, amazing things happen!

 Of course eating foods high in vitamin C should always be our first line of defense for health.
 Suzanne shows us that the US government’s recommended daily amount (RDA) of vitamin C is out of touch with reality (way too low), and that someone eating a diet rich in whole foods (vegetables and fruits) will have much higher amounts than the RDA.
 She also points out that animals make or eat way higher amounts of vitamin C than the RDA if we make a rudimentary comparison using milligrams of vitamins per kilogram of weight (most animals can manufacture their own vitamin C; apes, guinea pigs and humans don’t).